Enya: 1998–2007: A Day Without Rain and Amarantine

 In 2001, Enya agreed to write and perform on two tracks for the soundtrack of The Lord of the Rings: The Fellowship of the Ring (2001) at the request of director Peter Jackson.
-Composer Howard Shore 'imagined her voice' as he wrote the film's score, making an uncommon exception to include another artist in one of his soundtracks.
-After flying to New Zealand to observe the filming and to watch a rough cut of the film, Enya returned to Ireland and composed "Aníron" (the theme for Aragorn and Arwen), with lyrics by Roma in J. R. R. Tolkien's fictional Elvish language Sindarin, and "May It Be", sung in English and another Tolkien language, Quenya.
+Composer Howard Shore "imagined her voice" as he wrote the film's score, making an uncommon exception to include another artist in one of his soundtracks.
+After flying to New Zealand to watch a rough cut of the film, Enya returned to Ireland and composed "Aníron" (the theme for Aragorn and Arwen), with lyrics by Roma in J. R. R. Tolkien's fictional Elvish language Sindarin, and "May It Be", sung in English and another Tolkien language, Quenya.
 Shore then based his orchestrations around Enya's recorded vocals and themes to create "a seamless sound".
 In 2002, Enya released "May It Be" as a single which earned her an Academy Award nomination for Best Original Song.
 She performed the song live with an orchestra at the 74th Academy Awards ceremony in March 2002, and later cited the moment as a career highlight.
 Her two songs for the film were recorded at Abbey Road Studios.

-Enya undertook additional studio projects in 2001 and 2002.
+Enya undertook additional projects there in 2001 and 2002.
 The first was work on the soundtrack of the Japanese romantic film Calmi Cuori Appassionati (2001), which was subsequently released as Themes from Calmi Cuori Appassionati (2001).
 This release is formed of tracks spanning her career from Enya to A Day Without Rain with two B-sides.
 The album went to number 2 in Japan and became Enya's second album to sell one million copies in the country.

-In 2004, Enya had another significant "Boadicea" sampling request from Diddy, for the song "I Don't Wanna Know" performed by Mario Winans.
-She said that the producer 'phoned the studio we were working in and Nicky took the call and he [Diddy] just said he had this fantastic singer that he was working with and it was Mario Winans.
-Immediately we said “send the song” and it was a great song.'